top of page

 Kindergarten – Queen Elizabeth Coronation Story (1953)

 There is a story that my mother told me about something that happened to me in kindergarten.
 Looking back, it foreshadowed what would interest me later in my creative life.
-Queen Elizabeth’s coronation, as the monarch of England, was in 1953.
-I must have seen the story about it or maybe my kindergarten teacher Ms. Saum told us about it.
+In 1953 Queen Elizabeth had her coronation as the new monarch of England.
+I must have seen the story about it or maybe my kindergarten teacher Ms. Saum told us about it but, apparently it set my creative mind in motion.

 We had a huge set of wooden blocks in the kindergarten playroom.
-Some of them were quite big or so it seemed to us at the time. .
+Some of them were quite big or so it seemed to us at the time.
 For some reason unexplained I decided to organize our own coronation.
 I directed everyone to build the ornate coach the queen rode in out of the wooden blocks.
 I picked one of the girls to play the queen with her court.
-Apparently it was good enough that they brought the older grades into to see it.
+Apparently it was good enough because the older grades were brought in to see it.
 I look back on it as my first movie set.
 Telling stories would become what most of my creative life would entail, so this may have just been an early indicator.
-I do remember feeling great (seen) that everyone liked it.
+I do remember feeling good (seen) that everyone liked it.

 My Experience with School

-As I progressed through the primary grades something began to show up.
+As I progressed through the primary grades something began to happen.
 I did not seem to understand what was expected of me.
-I remember liking to read, but could remember very little of it afterwards.
-I was much better putting things together and doing projects where I understood the goal.
+I liked to read, but could remember very little of it afterwards.
+I was much better at putting things together where I understood the goal.
 Abstract outcomes were not my strong suit at that point.
 I came from a smart, academic family and I am sure even at this early stage there were expectations that I would grasp the basic subjects, even though it was never explained to me why we were learning these things.
 Looking back on it I may have had a learning disability.
 As far as I know I was never tested for it.

-Also on the social front boys and girls started to get a sense of the pecking order.
+Also on the social front boys and girls started to develop a sort of pecking order.
 Who was popular and who wasn’t.
 For us boys sports was where this was mostly worked out.
-If you were good at sports, you would be picked first etc. I was always the tallest of our elementary group, big and kind of goofy.
-Bullies had already emerged and even though I didn’t suffer from them too much, I felt on the edge of the crowd.
+If you were good at sports, you would be picked first etc. Bullies had already emerged as well and even though I didn’t suffer from them too much, I felt like I was on the edge of the crowd.
 Sort of in and sort of out.
 I had a few friends, but started keeping to myself a lot.

-One thing I did was join the John Muir traffic patrol.
+One thing I did in elementary school was join the John Muir traffic patrol.
 For some reason they advanced me to captain and I commanded the troops at field gatherings.
-My career army Grandfather was very proud.
+B&W photo on the right that my career army Grandfather took is me commanding the troops.
+He was very proud of that achievement.
 Officer material.
 This would come up later when the Viet Nam war came into my life.
+Bruce is in the video below carrying out the duties that were required of us.
+Amazing this video survived.

-That’s me front row middle with the burr haircut.
-The day before this 6th grade graduation picture was taken my mother sent me to our cut rate barber.
+That’s me above in the middle of the front row for our 6th grade graduation picture with the burr haircut.
+The day before this picture was taken my mother sent me to our cut rate barber.
 I wore my hair in crew cut in those days, but on this day he decided to take it down to the scalp.
-I walked home looking in store windows trying to convince myself that it was OK, but when I walked in the door, my mother said “OMG”.
+I walked home looking in store windows trying to convince myself that it was OK, but when I walked in the door, my mother exclaimed “OMG”.
 And we have the picture to prove it for all time.

-So it was not all terrible.
+So it was not all challenging.
 I have many wonderful memories of John Muir elementary school even after we moved on.
-We lived and played on the upper yard basketball courts until it was too dark to see.
-We roamed ever larger upscale neighborhoods around the school.
-Got into some trouble etc. But I had this nagging feeling that I was different in a way I could not explain at the time and that bought on the beginnings of feeling inadequate.
+We lived and played on the upper yard basketball courts until it got hard to see.
+We roamed ever larger upscale neighborhoods around the school... got into some trouble etc. But I had this nagging feeling that I was different in a way I could not explain at the time and that brought on the beginnings of feeling inadequate.

 Alvarado House.